Entrepreneurship

 - Measuring Nonprofit Incubator Performance: Toward an Adapted Balanced Scorecard Approach by Karim Messeghem, Chaffik Bakkali, Sylvie Sammut, and Abdelaziz Swalhi

-- Effectiveness of Export Support Programs: Impact on the Relational Capital and International Performance of Early Internationalizing Small Businesses by Alexis Catanzaro, Karim Messeghem, and Sylvie Sammut.
+- Effectiveness of Export Support Programs: Impact on the Relational Capital and International Performance of Small Businesses in the Early Stages of Internationalization by Alexis Catanzaro, Karim Messeghem, and Sylvie Sammut.

 - Linking owner-managers’ personal sustainability behaviors and corporate practices in SMEs: The moderating roles of perceived advantages and environmental hostility by Sonia Chassé and Jean-Marie Courrent